 In an opinion so bizarre it is only fitting to be released on Leap Day (February 29), the Seventh Circuit ruled on the appeal in U.S. v.
 Lucas today.
-The order is available here, and the case originated from my old stomping grounds, the Western District of Wisconsin.
+The order is available here, and the case originated from the Western District of Wisconsin.

 In the appeal, Lucas argues that the district court committed errors that resulted in a too-long sentence.
 The Seventh Circuit disagreed.
 Like most disputes, the one between Lucas and his victim, a minor known only as “CG,” arose over money:

 Lucas became acquainted with CG while playing an online video game, World of Warcraft.
 While playing the game, Lucas began sending sexual messages to the minor asking CG to send naked pictures of himself.
 CG refused, and placed Lucas on a World of Warcraft “ignore list.”
 But Lucas became fixated on CG, and found other means to contact him.
 He offered CG $5,000 in online “currency” if CG would remove him from the ignore list.
 CG agreed, but soon after Lucas again began sending him sexual messages.
 CG again placed Lucas on the ignore list, but this only served to infuriate Lucas.
 Lucas began sending threatening messages, telling others that he intended to kill CG, and demanding the return of his “gold.” (source at 2)

 Since bringing a civil theft suit against a minor who you solicited for n00ds is generally a very bad idea, Lucas was left to take matters into his own hands.
 He did so by getting strapped.

 Lucas concocted a detailed plan to kidnap CG.
 He began by building a massive arsenal of weapons rivaling that of a local police department, including rifles, hand- guns, stun guns, canisters of pepper spray, handcuffs, restraints, and other various law enforcement and military equipment. (source at 3)